csci-1301/csci-1301.github.io/labs/UserInput/readme.md

 #.
 Display the values of `intVar` and `stringVar`.
 #.
 Write a statement that assigns the value of `stringVar` to `intVar`.
 Why is the compiler complaining?
-Comment out the statement you just added (i.e. add `//` in front of it, so that the compiler will not try to execute it).
+Comment out the statement you just added (i.e., add `//` in front of it, so that the compiler will not try to execute it).
 #.
 Copy the following statement to "convert" the string value of `stringVar` into an integer value and assign it to `intVar`.

     ```